Monstera Deliciosa Plant Care Guide

 New foliage grows out of the stems of Monstera Deliciosa.
 The new leaf is bright green and grows up straight and appears wrapped.
 As it matures, the leaf opens and settles.
 The colour changes to a darker green that matches the rest of the plant.

-Monstera Deliciosa can flower.
-Typically its flowering period is in the summer, but can flower in the spring and fall as well.
+Monstera Deliciosa can flower, but it is relatively rare indoors.
+Typically its flowering period is in the summer, but it can flower in the spring and fall as well.

 The easiest way to start a new Monstera Deliciosa is by taking a stem cutting (or division).